jirisimek98/camel-quarkus-openshift-interop/README.md

 - Try to run it locally (see [How to run locally#Without OCP deployment](#without-ocp-deployment)) and verify it passes
 - [Create image and push it to quay.io](#create-an-image)
 - [Ensure the image works in OpenShift CI](#how-to-verify-image-is-working-at-openshift-ci)
+- After all your checks pass and the image is pushed, create a MR with the updated Dockerfile in this repository.

 **NOTE:** For now, Interop team supports only one job for every product, so we only test the latest CEQ release.
 They plan to keep N-1 (eg. 4.14.x) and N-2 (eg. 4.13.x) OpenShift certifications, but it should be INTEROP team responsibility.